Counseling and Human Services

 CN 7199.
 Clinical Mental Health Capstone Course.
 1 Semester Hour.

 This course is designed to assess students' overall professional knowledge, clinical skills and practices, and multicultural and advocacy competencies in their work with individuals, families, groups and/or communities.
 Under the supervision of the students' faculty advisor, students will demonstrate their ability to conceptualize cases; utilize diagnoses (or not); create treatment plans; assess client/familial progress; work with other mental health professionals in an interdisciplinary context; determine when to refer for an evaluation for psychotropic mediations; understand the usage of such medications, their side effects, and how to consult with a client's respective medication provider; monitor and assess the impact of traumatic events; and terminate therapeutic relationships.
-Students will also be required to assess their strengths and weaknesses and develop plans for continued professional development and long-term self care.
-Corequisite: CN 6357.
+Students will also be required to assess their strengths and weaknesses, and develop plans for continued professional development and a long-term self-care plan.

 CN 7212.
 Internship Completion.
 2 Semester Hours.